facelessuser/coloraide/docs/src/markdown/gamut.md

 if the ∆E distance between them is below the "just noticeable difference" (JND) defined for the color space.
 If the color is close enough to the clipped version, the clipped version is returned.

-This method is good because it does a fairly accurate job at approach the gamut surface.
-It is not prone to over correcting, and clipping before you reach the surface helps soften gamut mapping to reduce hard edges in interpolation.
-This approach also keeps lightness and hue fairly constant.
-If the JND is reduced, the lightness and hue will be held even more constant and will often approach the gamut surface even closer.
+Preserving lightness in this way is useful when creating tones or mixing and interpolating colors, but desiring to preserve their lightness for contrast.
+It also does a fairly accurate job at approaching the gamut surface.
+If the JND is reduced, the lightness and hue will be held even more constant and will often approach the gamut surface even closer and more accurately.

 Computationally, MINDE Chroma Reduction is slower to compute than clipping due to how many iterations it must perform to get close enough to the gamut surface, but it generally provides good results, far surpassing naive clipping.